 Second, map the transformation.
 What specific outputs do you need?
 Don't just say 'social posts.'
 Define the structure.
 A carousel needs a hook, 5 slides, and a takeaway.
 A newsletter needs a subject line, a story, and a CTA.
 Once you define these structures, you can program LLMs to generate them reliably.

 Third, automate the handoff.
-Use tools like n8n or Make to move data between your storage (like Drive) and your generators.
+Use tools like n8n or Make to move data between your storage (like Drive) and your generators — this is the backbone of any AI marketing content system that scales reliably.

 The goal is to remove friction.
 When you remove the friction of 'packaging' your ideas, you unlock the ability to publish high-signal content at scale.
 You aren't just posting more; you are owning your narrative with consistency.
 The reality is, if you aren't building a system, you're just competing with people who are.